Tigers vs. White Sox Player Props Betting Odds

 McKinstry Stats

-- McKinstry has 38 hits with seven doubles, four home runs and 24 walks.
+- Zach McKinstry has put up 38 hits with seven doubles, four home runs and 24 walks.
 He has driven in 10 runs with 10 stolen bases.

 McKinstry Recent Games